 Luckily for me, I passed through.
 Phew!

 I guess it was rather fortunate for us to go to San Pietro on a Sunday since there was a mass.
 I’ve never seen a mass at San Pietro before.
-I’ve only caught the Pope waving his hand at the balcony on the telley if that counts

 If it was opulent outside, the inside was extremely grand to me.
 Everywhere you walk, there were always be something to see – be it a fresco or a decoration.
 One big mistake that many tourists do is that they just walk through quickly.
 Slow down and really take a look at these crafts.
-Cart tells me that San Pietro is never completed anyway, as in the build is always ever expanded.
+Cart tells me that San Pietro is never completed anyway, as in the build is always ever expanding.

 Similar to the Santa Sabina Church that Cart and I visited in Circo Massimo, there were tombs dedicated to the popes in San Pietro.
 To be honest, I find it a little bit creepy.
-What if the eyes open?

 I finally saw a working confessional booth

+It probably is not such a big deal.
+But the only ones that I’ve seen are the ones from television.
 In any case, we reached the area where the mass was.

 It was cordoned with a velvet rope.
 I wanted to go in and take a closer look but Cart doesn’t seem to be comfortable with the idea since the three of us weren’t Catholics.
 So we looked from afar.
-I couldn’t see anything!
+I couldn’t see anything.

 Okay, it wasn’t that long, but it was still rather interesting to see.
 Cart tells me that the procession was according to age, youngest first and the eldest are at the back.

 All in all, it was a pretty cool day.
-I quite enjoyed myself
+I quite enjoyed myself 🙂

 Related links :